Workplace & Career

 Extrinsic work motivators

-This is also where career growth lives.
-Spotting the signs your boss wants to promote you can be a powerful extrinsic motivator on its own, because a visible path forward keeps ambitious people invested instead of restless.
+This is also where the career journey lives.
+Spotting the signs your boss wants to promote you can be a powerful extrinsic motivator on its own, because a visible path for skills growth keeps ambitious people invested instead of restless.

 Respect and clear expectations